m1bki0n/Flice/README.md

 # Flice
-Face status detector, build with CIDetector
+Real-time face status detector, build with CIDetector by using Apple's AVFoundation.

+### To-Do:
+- [ ] Switch between front and rear cameras.
+- [ ] Put a rectangle on the recognized faces.
+- [ ] Add an option to save photos when smiles.

 <img src="Documents/1.PNG" align="center" width="25%"></img>
 <img src="Documents/2.PNG" align="center" width="25%"></img>